USS K-4: Design

 For surface running, the boats were powered by two 475 bhp NELSECO diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 170 hp electric motor.
 They could reach 14 kn on the surface and 10.5 kn underwater.
-On the surface, the oats had a range of 3150 nmi at 11 kn and 120 nmi at 5 kn submerged.
+On the surface, the boats had a range of 3150 nmi at 11 kn and 120 nmi at 5 kn submerged.